How to Lower Estrogen

 Estrogen is not one thing.
 Instead, estrogen is a generic term that can refer to:

-• Phytoestrogens from plants.
-Phytoestrogens act so weakly on estrogen receptors that they generally have a beneficial anti-estrogen effect.
-Read Phytoestrogens are not estrogen.
+• Phytoestrogens — plant compounds that act weakly on estrogen receptors and usually have a beneficial, anti-estrogen effect.
+(See: Phytoestrogens are not estrogen.)

 Causes of high estrogen